 The last few times that I’ve traveled and rented a car, I’ve driven SUVs such as the Jeep Cherokee and Nissan Rogue.
 I did like the ride being up higher than other small cars and found that these SUVs are pretty comfortable as well.
-When I was forced to replace my Mustang I decided to look into getting into something different.
+When I had to replace my Mustang I decided to look into getting into something different.
 I did not want a Ford product based on my experience with the quality of the Mustang and didn’t find a really appealing vehicle at GM.
 I was seriously considering a Rogue but looked at the Hyundai Tucson based on my mom’s experience.
-She has a 2012 Hyundai Sonata sedan and it came very generously equipped for a base model and has had excellent reliability so far over eight years.
+She has a 2012 Hyundai Sonata sedan and it came very generously equipped for a base model and has had excellent reliability so far.

-As usual with all of Hyundai’s vehicles today it comes with a bumper to bumper warranty for 5 years but my initial impression after almost 2,000 miles is that its a well-built car.
-I’ve only had one mechanical issue in 40,000 miles – the blind spot sensor.
-The Tucson is made in Ulsan, South Korea at the largest car factory in the world and is sold in many countries.
+As usual with all of Hyundai’s vehicles today it comes with a bumper to bumper warranty for 5 years but my experience so far is that its a well-built car.
+I’ve only had one mechanical issue – the blind spot sensor.
+The 2017 Hyundai Tucson is made in Ulsan, South Korea at the largest car factory in the world and is sold in many countries.
 My Tucson took a very long journey to get to my home.
-From South Korea, it was shipped by boat across the Pacific to the Panama Canal, through to the Caribbean side, then up to the U.S. and up the Atlantic coast to Brunswick, Georgia to Hyundai’s processing center.
-From there it was loaded on a truck and driven a few hundred miles to a dealer in Alabama, and then I drove it a couple hundred miles home.
+From South Korea, it went by boat across the Pacific to the Panama Canal, through to the Caribbean side, then up to the U.S. and up the Atlantic coast to Brunswick, Georgia to Hyundai’s processing center.
+From there they put it on a truck and drove a few hundred miles to a dealer in Alabama, and then I drove it a couple hundred miles home.

 Check out some pictures of my 2017 Hyundai Tucson, and the window sticker!